How Many Districts Are in India? Get the Latest Count 2025!

 Administrative Functions of a District

-The most important functions of districts are:
+The most essential functions of districts are:

 • To help launch central schemes and policies on the grassroots level.